Share classes of Vanguard mutual funds

 $50,000 for most actively managed funds.

 Are you eligible to convert to Admiral Shares?

 You can now own lower-cost Admiral Shares for 43 of our index mutual funds for a minimum of just $3,000 each.

 DO YOU QUALIFY FOR A LOWER-COST SHARE CLASS?

-If you already own Investor Shares and think you qualify for our lower-cost Admiral Shares, you can request a conversion online.
+Do you already own Investor Shares and think you qualify for lower-cost Admiral Shares?

 UNDERSTAND THE IMPORTANCE OF COSTS

 The minimum amount of money you need to begin investing in a specific mutual fund.

 Exchange-traded funds (ETFs) have no minimum initial investment requirement beyond the price of 1 share.

 A mutual fund's or exchange-traded fund's (ETF's) annual operating expenses, expressed as a percentage of the fund's average net assets.
 It's calculated annually and removed from the fund's earnings before they're distributed to investors, directly reducing investors' returns.